TIMELINE: Winter after Blood Hound.

 “What?
 No!”
-Gilette yelled, and then a gunshot rang out.
+Gilette yelled as a gunshot rang out.

-I was shoved into the back seat of one of the cars.
-I tried to struggle again, ramming my shoulder against Clean, Sr. only to see the barrel of a gun two inches from my face.
+They shoved me into the back seat of lead car.
+I tried to struggle again, ramming my shoulder against Clean Sr. only to see the barrel of a gun two inches from my face.

 “You’re gonna wanna stay still,” he said, using one arm to shove me down in the middle seat.
-Clean Junior sat on my other side, and shoved a sack over my head.
+Clean Jr. sat on my other side and shoved a sack over my head.

 “Hey!”
 I protested.
 My snark failed me the moment I felt the barrel of that gun press against my temple, even through the fabric.